Home » Kuala Lumpur » Top Chinese New Year Food And Snacks To Try With Kids In Kuala Lumpur

 All major supermarkets

-Nian gao, or sticky cake, which translates literally as ‘year cake’ is a delicious glutinous rice cake that all the family won’t be able to have just one piece of.
+Nian gao, kuih bakul or sticky cake, which translates literally as ‘year cake’ is a delicious glutinous rice cake that all the family won’t be able to have just one piece of.
 Eating nian gao is said to be auspicious as the name sounds like the Chinese for ‘higher year’.
-It’s said that this sweet pud signifies greater success for adults and will help children to grow taller over the coming year.
-Usually found in supermarkets, they are traditionally wrapped in banana leaves although the modern version now comes wrapped in plastic.
+It’s said that this sweet pud signifies greater success for adults and will help children grow taller over the coming year.
+Usually found in supermarkets and Asian grocers during the month leading up to Chinese New Year, they are traditionally wrapped in banana leaves although the modern version now comes wrapped in plastic.
 How to eat them?
 They're usually sliced thinly and dipped into batter and deep fried, or sometimes sandwiched between yam or sweet potato before being deep fried, so you can expect a crunchy outside and a soft chewy center – delicious!

 Where To Find Them: